Signup for our PA Travel Newsletter

 Philadelphia

-Just a few miles south of the Penitentiary is Old City.
+Venture south to Philadelphia where you'll find some of the most historic - and haunted - spots in the City of Brotherly Love in Old City.
 An area rich in tradition, nightlife, and oh yeah, ghosts.
 In this upscale area, you'll find yourself immersed in boutique stores and restaurants.
 But as with anything in Philly, there are centuries of history lurking beneath the surface.
 And with so many creepy destinations in Old City, you'll have trouble finding them all in one day.
 Lucky for you, there are plenty of ghost tours for you to choose from.

 Philadelphia